catseye/Wanda/README.md

 I don't remember my reason for that (if I actually had one).
-It did not have the distinguished `$` symbol, so this would have resulted in an odd (or at least unintuitive) order of evaluation, and I never really worked that out.
+It did not have the distinguished `$` symbol, so this would have resulted in an odd (or at least unintuitive) order of evaluation, and I never really worked out the full implications of that.

-Another is that, the way I was implementing it in Haskell, it would have been most natural to describe the reduction function with an infinite type.
-Learning that Haskell did not support that "out of the box" was somewhat discouraging.
+Another is that, the way I was implementing it in Haskell, it would have been most natural to describe the reduction function with an [infinite type][].
+Discovering that Haskell did not support that "out of the box" was somewhat discouraging.
 Now, of course, I realize that you can fake that sort of thing with Haskell's `newtype`, but at the time it wasn't obvious.